1f5/ansible-role-tinc/README.md

 * **node_ip** - *string* (default is **10.0.0.1**)

-  Virtual network node IP address within network.
+  Virtual network node IP address.
 Override for each node.

 * **netmask** - *string* (default is **255.255.255.0**)